Intellectual Property Policy and Procedures

 Please note that federal law provides significant penalties for submitting a false counter notification.
 Please also note that pursuant to the Digital Millennium Copyright Act, we cannot and do not judge the merits of your claim (or counter-claim).
 Accordingly, we will not remove, or disable access to, any allegedly infringing material, nor restore any material that has been so removed, except according to the procedure set forth herein.

-We may, at our discretion, terminate the account of any Customer in connection with whose account we receive more than one notice of claimed infringement in any twelve-month period.
+We may, at our discretion, terminate the account of any User in which we receive more than one notice of claimed infringement in any twelve-month period.